Table of contents

 |Housing Status||Average Monthly Premium|

-Your living accommodations is another factor that affects your monthly rate.
-If you rent your home or apartment in Myrtle Beach, expect to pay around $18 a month more than if you own your home.
-Those who live with their parents, however, can expect to pay a good deal more than their counterparts who rent or own.
+Your housing status is another component of how insurance companies calculate your monthly rate.
+If you rent your home or apartment, expect to pay around $15 a month more than if you own your own home in Myrtle Beach.
+But those who live at home with their parents can expect to pay significantly more.

 Car Insurance Companies in Myrtle Beach, SC